comitanigiacomo/dotfiles/README.md

 ***Crucially, the main objective behind this project was to create a configuration that could be easily and reliably recreated on another machine in case of necessity***.

+## Target System (Base Installation)

-The installation is designed to run successfully on a **clean base system of hyperland**
+[!IMPORTANT] This configuration is designed to be applied on top of a minimal, functioning Hyprland installation.

+The script does not install Hyprland itself, Wayland, or a display manager (like SDDM or Greetd).
+It assumes you are starting from an OS (like Arch Linux, Fedora, etc.) where you can already log in to a base Hyprland session.

 ## Prerequisites